praekelt/seed-auth-api/docs/http_api.rst

     Allows filtering of teams to retreive a subset.

+    Admin users have read access to all teams.
+Users with org:admin or org:write permissions for an organization have read access to that organization's teams.
+Users with team:read or team:admin permissions for a team have read access to that team.
+Users that are part of the team, or part of the team's organization, have read access to that team.

     :query string type_contains:
         The type field on one of the resulting team's permissions must contain this string.